 What life insurance does?

 Life insurance is a policy that insures your life.
-It pays a guaranteed amount when you die to people you have named (called beneficiaries) ahead of time.
+It pays a certain amount when you die to people you have named (called beneficiaries).

 Why would I purchase life insurance?

-You want to know that people who depend upon you (spouse, children, elderly parents, charity organizations) are provided financial support if you die.
+If you want to know that people who depend upon you (spouse, children, elderly parents, charity organizations) are provided financial support if you die, life insurance is a good idea.

 Are there different kinds of life insurance?